Antonio Nicotra – Biography

 - Coordinator of NGVA Europe for the “Working Group LNG and L-CNG Stations”.

-- Consulting for the implementation of the GAINN_IT initiative of the Italian Ministry of Transports (LNG infrastructure for transport in accordance with Italian Decree Dgls 257 and European DAFI Directive 2014/94/EU, co-financed under the European CEF 2014-2019 program).
+- Consulting for the implementation of the GAINN_IT initiative of the Italian Ministry of Transports (LNG infrastructure for transport in accordance with Italian Decree 257 and European DAFI Directive 2014/94/EU, co-financed under the EU CEF 2014-2019 program).